jbrudvik/yahooscraper/README.md

 The yahooscraper package is organized into modules and submodules.
-Each leaf module (i.e., module without submodules) contains functions that take a single argument — HTML text of the page represented by the module and its namespacing — and return some data parsed from the page.
+Each leaf module (i.e., module without submodules) contains functions that take a single argument -- HTML text of the page represented by the module and its namespacing -- and return some data parsed from the page.

-Additionally, each leaf module also includes a `url()` function, which returns the URL of the page represented by the module.
-In cases where the module represents a set of URLs, this function takes parameters.

-Finally, some modules also include a `headers()` function, which returns a dict of HTTP headers necessary to load the expected version of the page.
-Without these headers, the scraping functions may not work correctly.

 If the data is not found, `None` is returned.
 Or, in cases where an iterable should be returned, an empty iterable may be returned.

+Each leaf module also includes a `url()` function, which returns the URL of the page represented by the module.
+In cases where the module represents a set of URLs, this function takes parameters.

+To get data from pages that require authentication, first obtain an authenticated session using the `login` module's `authenticated_session()` method function.

 See more detailed API documentation using pydoc: